wisonye/freebsd/src/pkg.md

     ```bash
     pkg update -f

+    # The package management tool is not yet installed on your system.
+    # Do you want to fetch and install it now? [y/N]: y
     ```

     For the first time you run `pkg` (before you install `sudo`), you need to change to